ospfranco/ospfranco.github.io/_posts/2021-08-31-stop throwing exceptions.md

 > The error keeps the function frames around until it the stack string is created or it is garbage collected

-It's a bit of an edge case, but given a large enough application this make your app run out of memory.
+It's a bit of an edge case, but given a large enough application it's bound to happen.

 # Exceptions stab you in the back

-Let start with simple axiom: **unexpected things happen all the time**.
-Some unexpected things are fairly common: users input weird characters, things get deleted, libraries have nested behaviors we are not aware of, etc. Yet some other unexpected things are more serious and cannot be recovered from: disks get full, some dll is missing, program is missconfigured, etc. The way the ecosystem today works is by throwing exceptions whenever unexpected things happen.
+A simple axiom: **unexpected things happen all the time**.

+Some unexpected things are fairly common: users input weird characters, things get deleted, libraries have unexpected behaviors, etc. Yet some other unexpected things cannot be recovered from: disks get full, dll is missing, program is missconfigured, etc. Today's ecosystem treats every exception as equal.

 The problem comes when we forget to handle these exceptions.
-For example: user inputs weird character that fails to parse as an int in some dependency of the dependency, **OOPS!**
+For example: user inputs weird character, passes our top-level naive validation yet fails in a dependency of the dependency, which we did not know could throw.

 ```js
 // oops forgot to sanitize my input